 - Bring a pot of water to a boil and add salt.
 Add linguine and boil until just before al dente.

-- Add white wine and bring to a simmer.
-Steal ½ cup of pasta water from the linguine and add it to the pot.
-Simmer for 5 minutes.
-Rinse clams in a strainer and add them to the pot and cover for 3-4 minutes or until all of the clams open.
-Remove the clams from the pot and set aside, as you stir the linguine into the sauce.
+- Rinse clams in a strainer, add them to the pot, and cover for 3-4 minutes or until all of the clams open.
+Stir the linguine into the sauce.
 Let the pasta simmer in the sauce for 2 minutes.
-Remove from the heat and return the clams to the pan.
+Remove from the heat.
 Serve with toasted breadcrumbs.